hollowaykeanho/hollowaykeanho/profile/README.md

 # Hello There 👋!

-I'm a multirole (as in frontend, backend, database management, administrative, R&D management and researches, etc) individual contributor primarily working for *software industry (core)* and *archicultural industry*.
-Please feel free to explore at my software collections here: https://github.com/ChewKeanHo
+I'm (Holloway) Chew, Kean Ho.
+Welcome to my personal data group on GitHub where you will find my sharable software and datasets.
+Here you'll find all my open-source resources are publicly available for you.

+For private dataset (e.g. restricted by licenses and privacy protection), please feel free to request an access from me or from my peers in the discussion section.

 Cheers & let's get connected!